puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 ### `ssl-port`

 This sets the port to use for _encrypted_ HTTPS traffic.
-If not supplied, we won't listen for encrypted traffic at all.
+If not supplied, but `ssl-host` is supplied, a value of 8081 will be used for the https port.
+If neither ssl-host nor ssl-port is supplied, we won't listen for encrypted traffic at all.

 ### `ssl-cert`